feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/glossary.md

 - Contains one or more neurons
 - Cortical area dimensions are measured in voxels
 - Each voxel has a position (X, Y, Z) within its cortical area
-- In Brain Monitor, Shift+click selects voxels; Space / Shift+Space stimulates them
+- In Brain Monitor, Shift+click selects voxels; Shift+Left Drag box-selects cortical areas; Space / Shift+Space stimulates selected voxels
 - See also: [Dimensions](#d), [Neurons Per Voxel](#n), [Manual Stimulation](#m)

 ---